Exactly Solvable Topological Phase Transition in a Quantum Dimer Model

 To understand the nature of the phases and explain the constant vison correlator, we consider double-dimer coverings (see Fig.~\ref{fig:double}); that is, the union $C\cup C'$ of two independent random dimer coverings $C,C'$.
 Since each vertex will have two edges present, the double-dimer covering consists only of loops and double edges.
 For critical bipartite lattices, the double-dimer model is expected to behave as the Conformal Loop Ensemble $\mathrm{CLE}_4$ \cite{kenyon2014conformal,dubedat2019double,basok2021tau}.
 Here we are primarily interested in understanding the vison correlator in the non-critical spin liquid or ordered phases.
 The vison correlator can be expressed in terms of the double-dimer coverings $C\cup C'$ as

-where $\gamma$ is a path from face $f_0$ to $f_\ell$.
+where $\gamma$ is a path between the two faces.
 Since crossing a double edge does not change the dimer parity, the vison correlator can be written in terms of the number of loops in $C\cup C'$ surrounding each endpoint of $\gamma$.
 As seen in Fig.~\ref{fig:double}, in the quantum spin liquid phase, loops are large and complicated, allowing for many changes in parity along a vison path.
 In contrast, in the trivial ordered phase, loops are small and not very common, appearing similar to numerical simulations of the smooth or gaseous phase of bipartite periodic lattices \cite{kenyon2006dimers}.
-This sparse loop behavior can be argued to produce a constant vison correlator, as explained further in the Supplemental Material.
+This sparse loop behavior can be argued to produce a constant vison correlator, as explained further in the Supplemental Material \cite{sm}.

 \textit{Conclusion}--- In this Letter, we generalized the quantum dimer construction of Rokhsar and Kivelson \cite{rokhsar1988superconductivity} to construct quantum dimer Hamiltonians whose ground state at the RK point is an arbitrary edge-weighted superposition of dimer coverings.
-Using this construction, we then demonstrated the existence of an exactly solvable topological phase transition in the weighted quantum dimer model on the triangular lattice, from a $\Z_2$ quantum spin liquid phase to a columnar ordered phase.
-We used both analytical and numerical results to identify the quantum phases using the real space Green's function, dimer-dimer correlator, and vison correlator.
-We also noted that all correlators have exact expressions in terms of sums and products of explicit integrals in the infinite-size periodic-boundary limit.
+Using this construction, we demonstrated the existence of an exactly solvable topological phase transition in the weighted quantum dimer model on the triangular lattice, from a $\Z_2$ quantum spin liquid phase to a columnar ordered phase.
+We used both analytical and numerical results to identify the quantum phases, using the real space Green's function, dimer-dimer correlator, vison correlator, and topological min-entropy.
 Furthermore, we identified critical exponents $\beta=1/8$ and $\nu=1$, which are consistent with those of the 2D Ising universality class.

 This work opens several new directions for future research on quantum phase transitions, topological phases, and statistics of dimer models.
 A natural question is to study the model away from the RK point, and to investigate the behavior and universality class of the phase transition there.
 Another direction is to develop a general theory and classification for non-bipartite dimer models, which does not yet exist in comparison to the theory for bipartite models \cite{kenyon2006dimers}.
 Further study of the behavior of weighted quantum dimer models at the exactly solvable RK point is also a promising direction, in particular it would be interesting to identify all possible phases and topological orders that one can obtain with such models, for example in the direction of double semion phases investigated in Refs.~\cite{qi2015double,buerschapper2014double}, or using the full six parameters in the $2\times1$ model (or more general models).